gquarles/GoScript/README.md

 The sub commands for loop are
 * `end` ending the loop
 * any whole number bigger than 0 will specify the number of loops

+### Print
+The `print` base command will display a message in the terminal of your turtle whenever it is called.
+So if you say `print Done!` then whenever the script gets to the point where you passed that print, the terminal will then show `Done!`.

+### Goto
+The `goto` base command will tell the turtle to move to cords *relative* to the inital position and direction the script started in.
+This means if I tell the turtle to goto 0 on the x, y, and z axis `goto 0 0 0` then the turtle will return to its starting position.
+Passing just `goto` into the compiler is the same as `goto 0 0 0` If you wanted to go 5 units to the x direction and 3 units up you would pass
+`goto 5 0 3`

+### Lua
+The `lua` base command allows you to insert native lua code into your script before it is compiled.
+Whatever is typed after the lua command will run as is, with no checks.
+So doing `lua print("Hello World!")` would insert `print("Hello World!")` This can present errors if you pass incorrect lua code.
+Just passing `lua` by itself will not do anything.
+This feature is more advanced but can let you do things in your script that would be otherwise impossible, like conditionals and your own functions.

+### Rapid Prototyping
+GoScript was created for two main reasons, the first being to help teach people new to programming the basics and the flow of how a basic program works.
+Secondly it was made for prototyping your ideas *much* quicker than you can do in traditional lua.
+GoScript has a lot of aliases for its base commands, you can type different things for the same result.
+This allows newer people to not have to worry as much as remembering strict function names but it is also used to create a program very quickly to test an idea.
+All of the base commands (with a few exceptions) can be typed in 1 letter, allowing you to write less and get something out quick.
+For example if I wanted to move forward, then turn left and select slot 1 I could simply have in my GoScript `m` `t` and `s` each on their own lines.
+This concept is still being developed and when it is ready will have more information.